ArturWoz/AudioBot/README.md

 ## Plugin design

 Plugins are stored in plugins folder.
 They are loaded automatically.
+Each plugin implements the following structure:

+    class Plugin(plugins.Base):

+        def play(self, path: str) -> str:
+            #Argument is a url/path.
+Returns path to downloaded file.

+        def playlist(self, path: str) -> list[str]:
+            #Argument is a playlist url/path.
+Returns list of song urls/paths.

+        def search(self, query: str) -> list[dict[str, str]]:
+            #Argument is a search query.
+Returns list of dicts containing urls/paths and names in the following format: {"url": url, "title": title}